 When should we write our own copy constructor?

-C++ compiler provides default copy constructor (and assignment operator) with class.
-When we don’t provide an implementation of copy constructor (and assignment operator) and try to initialize an object with the already initialized object of the same class then copy constructor gets called and copies members of class one by one in the target object.
+C++ compiler provides a default copy constructor (and assignment operator) with class.
+When we don’t provide an implementation of the copy constructor (and assignment operator) and try to initialize an object with the already initialized object of the same class then the copy constructor gets called and copies members of the class one by one in the target object.

 But the problem with the default copy constructor (and assignment operator) is:

-- Now, both the objects point to the same memory, and changes in one reflects in another object.
+- Now, both the objects point to the same memory, and changes in one reflect in another object.

-So, we need to define our own copy constructor only if an object has pointers or any runtime allocation of the resource like filehandle, a network connection, etc.
+So, we need to define our own copy constructor only if an object has pointers or any runtime allocation of the resource like a file handle, a network connection, etc.

 The default constructor does only shallow copy.